michalpokusa/django-admin-action-forms/README.md

 For `Model` related fields, it might be useful to use `filter_horizontal`/`filter_vertical` or `autocomplete_fields`.

-Let's create a action form for action that assigns selected `Tasks` to `Employee`, that we will select using autocomplete widget.
+Let's create a action form for action that assigns selected `Task`s to `Employee`, that we will select using autocomplete widget.
-And optionally, let's add the field for setting the `Tag`s for selected `Task`s.
+Also, let's add the field for setting the optional `Tag`s for selected `Task`s, and validate that no more than 3 were selected using <a href="https://docs.djangoproject.com/en/5.1/ref/forms/api/#using-forms-to-validate-data">Django's form validation</a>.

 ```python
 from django import forms